 Finally, the U.S. General Services Administration facilitated a webinar for 200 of its employees on “The Economics of Biophilia”, and Lamin-Art Inc. has used the whitepaper to build the Continuing Education Unit “Human Impact of Designing with Nature”, which will have been delivered to architects, interior designers, building owners and developers in 80 different firms across the U.S. just in the last quarter of 2013.

-The quality of thought and analysis invested in the research effort has positioned “The Economics of Biophilia” as a seminal piece in the global discussion of health, wellbeing and environmental design, making the whitepaper an exemplary recipient for the 2014 EDRA Achievement Award.
+The quality of thought and analysis invested in the research effort has positioned “The Economics of Biophilia” as a seminal piece in the global discussion of health, wellbeing and environmental design, making it an exemplary recipient for the 2014 EDRA Achievement Award.

 Place attachment has been one of the most powerful concepts in environmental design research whose importance was widely understood and valued by both scholars and practitioners in the field of environmental design.
 The concept of place attachment contributes to a profound understanding and exploration of place as a social and cultural construct and a medium through which individuals and communities construct their relationships to the environment and one another.
 In recent decades, there has been a proliferation in the use of the concept to a variety of environmental design research and practice—from housing research to disaster responses.
 In the meantime, much has changed in the way the world around us is conceived and perceived.
 In particular, globalization along with movement and migration of people has profoundly impacted how people develop and construct their relationships with cities, communities, and places, and the meaning of such relationships.